 Utah is world-renowned for its breathtaking beauty, and that includes the pristine streets of Salt Lake City.
 But venture into certain parts of town and it’s clear that every rose has its thorn, and for Salt Lake, that thorn has been finding the best way to assist the homeless.
 It’s been a growing conundrum in certain parts of town for a number of years, angering citizens and sending politicians scrambling for solutions.
 However, amidst the despair, chaos, and hopelessness, there’s a place that stands as a beacon of help; a place that offers the promise of a better future to the hundreds of people living on the streets.
-That place is the Fourth Street Clinic
+That place is the Fourth Street Clinic.

 The Fourth Street Clinic began as a single-nurse

-clinic in Salt Lake City in 1988.
+triage clinic in Salt Lake City in 1988.

 Photo courtesy of Sandra Salvas